Sinaptik-AI/pandas-ai/README.md

 llm = Falcon(api_token="YOUR_HF_API_KEY")
 ```

+Please note that at the moment OpenAI provides the best results, as the prompts are specifically designed for OpenAI and might hallucinate with other LLMs.

 ## License

 PandasAI is licensed under the MIT License.
 See the LICENSE file for more details.